 Atrium 1 and 2: Learn about Newton's high school robotics team, the LigerBots.
 The display will take you on a tour through hands-on learning in the Newton community featuring models of a robot, tools LigerBots uses and the story of the team.
 For information email firstname.lastname@example.org.

 Three Main Hall Cases: Works from Newton Art Association.

-Third Floor Language and Literacy Center Country Display: Learn about Spain from a display of books, CDs and DVDs!
+Third Floor Language and Literacy Center Country Display: Learn about Ethiopia from a display of books, CDs and DVDs!